MisterDerpie/revontulet.dev/content/post/2025-08-17/index.md

 It is very obvious that this is a an additional cost and a waste of time, as inspections take much longer.

 Let me ask you this:
-How often have you heard the sentence "We need to deploy this to {somewhere} to verify whether it works."
+How often have you heard the sentence "We need to deploy this to {somewhere} to verify whether it works"?
 Do you think that deploying your application somewhere is really necessary, to see if your change behaves as expected?
 Now is the time to ask yourself: Why don't we test this locally?
 And I am quite sure, you have heard all kinds of excuses around complexity and dependencies.